Meghan Markle Is Near Tears at Anzac Day Service With Prince Harry

 After arriving at Hyde Park Corner in London for the service, the two stopped by the Australian War Memorial.
 There, they spoke with New Zealand's High Commissioner to the United Kingdom Jerry Mateparae, who, per the BBC, explained different Maori traditions to Meghan.
 Harry also placed a rose-covered wreath at the memorial along with a handwritten note that read, "In loving memory of those who made the ultimate sacrifice and the many whose lives have changed forever."

 In addition, the two took part in a ceremony at Wellington Arch.
 According to the BBC, schoolchildren read prayers during the service and the Last Post was played before everyone engaged in a moment of silence.
-Harry also placed another floral tribute at the Centograph.
+Harry also presented another floral tribute during the ceremony and later placed another one at the Centograph on behalf of Queen Elizabeth II.

 "It's her first Anzac service so we were explaining what it meant to us and the Australian memorial, so for her it was a new experience," he said.